 What Is Award Availability?

-Award availability — sometimes also called award space — refers to the seats on each flight that you can pay for with airline miles instead of cash.
-Folks who are new to points and miles often don’t realize that the options for booking award travel are significantly limited compared with booking cash fares.
-Most airlines won't give up all their seats as award redemptions, and this can cause you to see tickets for sale with cash but no seats available on that same flight when using miles — even if the plane is less than half full.
+Award availability — sometimes also referred to as award space — refers to the seats on each flight that you can pay for with airline miles instead of cash.
+Folks who are new to traveling with points and miles often don’t realize that the options for booking award travel are significantly limited compared with booking cash fares.

 The exception is revenue-based programs like Southwest Rapid Rewards and JetBlue TrueBlue, where all seats can be booked with points.
 That's because the number of points you need is directly tied to the cash price of the ticket.